Student Services

 - Pinellas County Schools has a "no-nit" policy.
 Anyone with live lice or nits will be sent home from school until all nits and lice are removed.

-- Wash linens and bedding in hot water and dry thoroughly.
+Wash the linens and bedding in hot water and dry thoroughly.